-patterns \mathbf{a}i resemble Gabor functions and V1 simple cell classical receptive fields, and the corresponding s_i can be interpreted as the activations of the cells (Bell & Sejnowski, 1997; Olshausen & Field, 1996; van Hateren & van der Schaaf, 1998).
-This basic result has already been extended to explain spatiotemporal (van Hateren & Ruderman, 1998), chromatic (Hoyer & Hyvärinen, 2000; Tailor et al., 2000; Wachtler et al., 2001), and binocular (Hoyer & Hyvärinen, 2000) properties of simple cells.
+When the network is trained on data consisting of patches from natural images, with the elements of x representing pixel gray-scale values, the learned basis patterns $\mathbf{a}i$ resemble Gabor functions and V1 simple cell classical receptive fi elds, and the corresponding s can be interpreted as the activations of the cells (Olshausen and Field, 1996; Bell and Sejnowski, 1997; van Hateren and van der Schaaf, 1998).
+This basic result has already been extended to explain spatiotemporal (van Hateren and Ruderman, 1998), chromatic (Hoyer and Hyvärinen, 2000; Tailor et al., 2000; Wachtler et al., 2001), and binocular (Hoyer and Hyvärinen, 2000) properties of simple cells.
 This can be done simply by training the network on input data consisting of image sequences, colour images, and stereo images, respectively.

 Although the basic sparse coding model has been quite successful at explaining the receptive fields of simple cells in V1, it is not difficult to see that it cannot account for the behaviour of V1 complex cells.
 These cells are, just as simple cells, sensitive to the orientation and spatial frequency of the stimulus, but unlike simple cells they are not very sensitive to the phase of the stimulus.
 Such invariance is impossible to describe with a strictly linear model.
 Consider, for instance, reversing of contrast polarity of the stimulus.
-Such an operation would flip the sign of a linear representation, whereas the response of a typical complex cell does not change to any significant degree.
+Such an operation would flip the sign of a linear representation, whereas the response of a typical complex cell does not change to any signifi cant degree.

-To model such stimulus invariance, Hyvärinen and Hoyer (2000) modified the network to include higherorder cells that pooled the energies (squared outputs) of groups of simple cells.
-Such pooling can be interpreted as a generative model in which the higher-order cells determine the variances of the simple cells (Hyvärinen, Hoyer, & Inki, 2001).
-This model is depicted in Fig. 2.
+To model such stimulus invariance, Hyvärinen and Hoyer (2000) modified the network to include higher-order cells that pooled the energies (squared outputs) of groups of simple cells.
+Such pooling can be interpreted as a generative model in which the higher-order cells determine the variances of the simple cells (Hyvärinen et al., 2001).
+This model is depicted in Figure 2.
 (Note that simply adding a second linear layer on top of the first one would not be very useful, because a linear transform followed by another linear transform is still a linear transform, so nothing is gained by a multi-layer network.)
-When trained on natural image patches, the adaptable weights \mathbf{a}i converged to simple cell-like receptive fields, and the behaviour of the higher-order units was qualitatively similar to complex cell responses.
-3 This behaviour was due to the fact that simple cells in any single group learned receptive fields of similar orientation and spatial frequency, but differing spatial phase.
-A further extension was introduced in (Hyvärinen & Hoyer, 2001; Hyvärinen et al., 2001), where it was shown how V1-like topography can additionally emerge.
+When trained on natural image patches, the adaptable weights $a_i$ converged to simple cell-like receptive fi elds, and the behaviour of the higher-order units was qualitatively similar to complex cell responses.c This behaviour was due to the fact that simple cells in any single group learned receptive fi elds of similar orientation and spatial frequency, but differing in spatial phase.
+A further extension was introduced in (Hyvärinen and Hoyer, 2001; Hyvärinen et al., 2001) where it was shown how V1-like topography can additionally emerge.

-1.3.
-A multi-layer model
+1.3 A multi-layer model

 An important question is how to extend these models to account for response properties of neurons higher in the processing hierarchy.
 Perhaps the most straightforward approach is to add a linear layer on top of the complex cell model.
 This would amount to assuming a model where the activities of our model complex cells are not independent, but rather can be described as a linear combination of some higher-order independent units.
 In this contribution we study a simplified version of that model, where the lower layers are fixed and the responses of the model complex cells are a straightforward function of the image input.
-This situation is depicted in Fig. 3, where the lower layers have been grayed out to illustrate that these layers are not an active (learned) component in this simplified model.
+This situation is depicted in Figure 3, where the lower layers